amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 ## Rules in Sections

-1. **List of Product Names:** Do not change the following list of product names:
+1. **List of Product Names:** Do not change the following list of product names.
+This list is not exhaustive:
       - Cisco SD-WAN
       - Cisco SD-WAN Controller
       - Cisco vManage